mikepk/botocore/docs/source/reference/services/servicecatalog.rst

           - *(dict) --*

-            A principal's ARN and type.
+            Information about a principal.

             - **PrincipalARN** *(string) --*

-              The ARN representing the principal (IAM user, role, or group).
+              The ARN of the principal (IAM user, role, or group).

             - **PrincipalType** *(string) --*

               The principal type.
-Must be ``IAM``
+The supported value is ``IAM`` .